olaoluwa057/comitium/README.md

 DiamondLoupeFacet deployed to:
 OwnershipFacet deployed to:
 ChangeRewardsFacet deployed to:
-SupernovaFacet deployed at:
+KernelFacet deployed at:
 -----
-Supernova deployed at:
+Kernel deployed at:
 Rewards deployed at:
 ```